How I Got My Agent

 Now, one year later, THE MUSIC MY KEYBOARD MAKES/IN THE KEY OF CODE is called EMMY IN THE KEY OF CODE and it is coming out in fall of 2019 with HMH/Versify!!!
 I couldn’t be happier with where I ended up, and I know my journey of writing/revising/rejection/acquisition is far from over.
 And as I dive in to the first round of revisions on a brand new work in progress, I couldn’t be more excited to see what 2019 has in store.

-Aimee Lucido is a software engineer by day and a writer by night.
-She got her MFA in writing for children and young adults at Hamline University, and she lives with her husband in San Francisco where she likes to bake, run marathons, and write crossword puzzles.
+Aimee Lucido is the author of EMMY IN THE KEY OF CODE and the upcoming RECIPE FOR DISASTER (Versify, September 14, 2021).
+She’s a software engineer who has worked at Google, Facebook, and Uber, and she got her MFA in writing for children and young adults at Hamline University.
+She lives with her husband and mini golden doodle named Bowser in Berkeley where she likes to bake, run, and write crossword puzzles.